Trump tells manufacturers he will cut regulations, taxes

 But he said business leaders have told him that reducing regulations is even more important.

 “We think we can cut regulations by 75 per cent.
-Maybe more,” Trump told business leaders in the Roosevelt Room.
+Maybe more,” Trump told business leaders.

-“When you want to expand your plant, or when Mark wants to come in and build a big massive plant, or when Dell wants to come in and do something monstrous and special – you’re going to have your approvals really fast,” Trump said, referring to Mark Fields, CEO of Ford, who sat around the boardroom style table.
+“When you want to expand your plant, or when Mark wants to come in and build a big massive plant, or when Dell wants to come in and do something monstrous and special – you’re going to have your approvals really fast,” Trump said, referring to Mark Fields, CEO of Ford, who sat around the boardroom-style table in the Roosevelt Room.

+The meeting ran longer than expected.
+Trump left briefly to attend to a phone call, and then reconvened the CEOs in the Oval Office, Liveris said.

+“I know I come out with a lot of confidence that the president is very, very serious on making sure that the United States economy is going to be strong and have policies – tax, regulatory or trade – to drive that,” he said.

-The new president told companies that they were welcome to negotiate with governors to move production between states, but said those businesses that choose to move factories outside the country would pay a price.
+Trump told the executives that companies were welcome to negotiate with governors to move production between states, but said those businesses that choose to move factories outside the country would pay a price.

 “We are going to be imposing a very major border tax on the product when it comes in,” Trump said.